Ted Frank: Cy pres and Frank v. Gaos

 Frank is one of the notable critics of the use of cy pres in the class action system, and testified against the practice before Congress.
 At CCAF he won several cases restoring cy pres awards of millions of dollars to consumers and shareholders.

 In 2013, Frank unsuccessfully sought certiorari to a challenge to an all-cy-pres settlement involving Facebook in Marek v.
 Lane; however, Chief Justice John Roberts wrote separately to suggest the Court had “fundamental concerns” about the issue.

 Frank challenged a 2014 cy pres settlement involving Google.
 Under the proposed settlement terms, the three lawyers in the case would receive over $2 million (an hourly rate of $1000/hour) and the named plaintiffs would receive $5,000 apiece, while an additional $6 million would be given to several privacy groups as cy pres in lieu of compensation to then remaining unnamed class action members, due to the cost of administering the payout to those estimated 129 million individuals and the low amount of compensation (an estimated four cents if every class member made a claim).
 The privacy groups that would receive some of the money included each of the three lawyers' alma maters and several groups that Google has supported.
 The district court judge in the case, Judge Edward Davila, noted "the elephant in the room is that many of them are law schools that you attended. ...
 I’m disappointed that the usual suspects are still usual."
 Bloomberg News stated that Judge Davlia remarked that the lack of transparency in selecting the recipients of the money "raises a red flag" and "doesn’t pass the smell test", although it was nonetheless approved.

 The Ninth Circuit Court of Appeals upheld the use of cy pres, noting that otherwise the estimated 129 million web users that could theoretically receive damages from the suit would receive "a paltry 4 cents in recovery."
 Frank had argued that similar settlements such as Fraley v.
 Facebook had successfully distributed small sums to large classes through a claims process; because few class members make claims, $15 and more were easily distributed to claimants.

 Frank successfully sought a writ of certiorari at the U.S. Supreme Court.
 The Center for Constitutional Jurisprudence, Cato Institute, Center for Individual Rights, and Attorney General of Arizona, in a brief joined by 15 other states, filed amicus curiae briefs urging the court to grant certiorari.

 The court granted certiorari on April 30, 2018.
 Frank argued the case October 31, 2018.

 Gay rights activism

-In response to the Chick-fil-A same-sex marriage controversy, Frank created the "Chicken Offset" website to permit gay-rights supporters to offset their purchases of Chick-fil-A with donations to charities that supported gays.
+In response to the Chick-fil-A same-sex marriage controversy, Frank created the "Chicken Offset" website to permit gay-rights supporters to offset their purchases of Chick-fil-A with donations to charities that supported gay people.
 Frank also co-hosted a benefit to protect same-sex marriage in Maryland.